Unit 5 - Practice Quiz

 C. The last hidden state of the encoder

-D. The weights of the output layer
+D. The first hidden state of the encoder

 18 Which of the following is a major bottleneck of the traditional Seq2Seq model?